Weather in Costa Rica in December

 • Costa Rica itinerary 7 days: Begin in San José, then spend a few days in Manuel Antonio’s beaches and rainforests.
 After that, head to Monteverde’s Cloud Forest to check out the hanging bridges and zipper-lining.
 End your trip in La Fortuna with Arenal Volcano’s trails, waterfalls, and hot springs.

 • Costa Rica itinerary 10 days: Start in San José, then head to Tortuguero’s wildlife-filled canals.
-Next, visit La Fortuna for rainforest hikes and Arenal Volcano.
+Next, visit La Fortuna for rainforest hikes and the Arenal Volcano.
 Spend time in Manuel Antonio National Park and finish your journey at Jaco Beach with surfing and sunset views.

 • Costa Rica itinerary 14 days: This comprehensive route starts in San José, then heads to Tortuguero’s canals, Puerto Viejo’s Caribbean culture, and Cahuita’s coral reefs.
 Visit La Fortuna and Arenal Volcano, explore Monteverde’s cloud forests, and wrap up in Manuel Antonio with beaches and wildlife.